serpuhovvv/b_logger/README.md

 BLogger is a Pytest plugin for enhanced test logging and reporting.
 It supports structured test steps, descriptions, info notes, known bugs, and automatic screenshots.
-Works seamlessly with Selenium WebDriver and Playwright Page instances.
+Works seamlessly with Selenium WebDriver and Playwright Page instances. \
+Integrates with Allure and Qase for fewer duplicates like .steps, .attach etc.

 ### Features